 Read the rest of this entry »

-Enjoy fun networking opportunities.
-Register online or call program associate Cindy Holcomb at (619) 303-7010 for help.
+Register online for the Oct.
+23 event at Phil’s BBQ Event Center on Sports Arena, or call program associate Cindy Holcomb at (619) 303-7010 for help.

 Circle Oct.
 27 on your calendar for the Professional Issues Update!
 Get an overview on topics impacting the CPA profession and CPAs in your local community.
 CPA professionals, including CalCPA leadership, will discuss the latest tax issues, legislative and political activities, risk and liability trends impacting CPAs, as well as the Affordable Healthcare Act and the new provisions going into effect.
 Full breakfast will be included.
 Attendees will earn 3 hours of free CPE.
 This event is FREE for members and guests.
 Invite your colleagues to use discount code “PIUGuest” at checkout.

 Take advantage of this free Principal Financial Group event on Thursday, Oct.
 30, at the Rancho Bernardo Inn Golf Club.
 The event begins with CPE in the morning, golf in the afternoon and a reception at 5:30 p.m.
 Be sure to identify yourself as a CalCPA member when you RSVP to firstname.lastname@example.org for the event.
 Also, you must indicate whether you will attend then CPE only, or both the CPE and golf when you contact Rita.